Premonitions and Memory

 Anne Schwanewilms - Soprano

 Anne Schwanewilms is recognised as one of the leading interpreters of the works of Richard Strauss.
 Her extensive repertoire covers roles such as Arabella, Ariadne („Ariadne auf Naxos“), Chrysothemis („Elektra“), Feldmarschallin („Der Rosenkavalier“), Empress („Die Frau ohne Schatten, Danae („Die Liebe der Danae“), Elsa („Lohengrin“), Elisabeth („Tannhäuser“), Desdemona („Otello“), Marie („Wozzeck“) and Madame Lidoine („Dialogues des Carmélites“).
 She has appeared at many of the major opera houses of the world including Munich, Dresden, Hamburg, Frankfurt, Amsterdam, Vienna, Madrid, Barcelona, Milan, New York and Tokyo.
 At the Semperoper Dresden, Anne Schwanewilms enjoyed a great success as Arabella and Chrysothemis under the musical direction of Christian Thielemann, roles which she reprised at the Vienna National Opera under the baton of Ulf Schirmer and Franz Welser-Möst.
 Anne Schwanewilms is a regular at the Bayreuth and the Salzburg Festivals, where her performances as Carlotta in „Die Gezeichneten“ by Franz Schreker and as the Empress in Richard Strauss’ „Die Frau ohne Schatten“ were particularly significant.
 Engagements in 2017 included Marschallin („Der Rosenkavalier“) in Munich, Elisabeth („Tannhäuser“) at the Staatsoper Unter den Linden in Berlin and Eva in the new production of „Die Meistersinger von Nürnberg“ at the Bayreuth Festival in 2017.
 In 2019 she sang the role of Isabella in the new production of Krenek’s „Karl V“ (director: Carlus Padrissa – La Fura dels Baus) at the Bavarian State Opera in Munich, Leonore at the Vienna State Opera and Empress in a concert performance of „Die Frau ohne Schatten“ at the Berlin Philharmonie.
 She also had a great success with a recital at the Elbphilharmonie Hamburg.
-In 2020 she will sing at the Semper opera house Dresden the title role in a new production of Jacques Offenbach’s „Die Großherzogin von Gerolstein“.
+In 2020 she sang at the Semper opera house Dresden the title role in a new production of Jacques Offenbach’s „Die Großherzogin von Gerolstein“.

 Anne Schwanewilms appears regularly with conductors such as Christian Thielemann, Sir Simon Rattle, Daniel Barenboim, Franz Welser-Möst, Kent Nagano, Stefan Soltesz, Vladimir Jurowski, Christoph von Dohnanyi, Simone Young, Christoph Eschenbach and Riccardo Chailly.
 Her prolific concert career takes her to the foremost halls of Europe and she appears with the Berliner Philharmoniker, the Gewandhausorchester Leipzig, the Concertgebouw Amsterdam, the London Symphony Orchestra, the London Philharmonic Orchestra and the Orchestre National de France.